 This module explores in detail the Appraisal framework, which has been developed within Systemic Functional Linguistics to describe how language is used to express emotion, evaluate things and people, tone meanings up and down and take a stance in relation to others' ideas.
 We will examine closely all three systems of Appraisal described in Martin and White (2005): Attitude, Graduation and Engagement.
-Apart from core reading there is a focus on recent Appraisal research studies and on publications that prompt critical reflection on the Appraisal framework itself.
+We review recent Appraisal research studies and publications that prompt critical reflection on the Appraisal framework itself.
 Students work consistently with data and so develop skills in coding and interpreting data of different kinds.
-The module culminates in the writing of a proposal for possible research that you could conduct using Appraisal.
+The module culminates in the writing of a research paper using Appraisal.
 This module is useful for any students planning research in discourse analysis.